mcpgovernance/mcp-profile-docs/source/extensions/dataParameters/index.rst

 ===  ===========================  ====================================================================================  ========================  ===============  ==================================  ===============================
 No.  Name/Role Name               Definition                                                                            Condition/ Obligation     Max.
 Occurrence  Data Type                           Domain
 ===  ===========================  ====================================================================================  ========================  ===============  ==================================  ===============================
-947  DP_InfoType                  Parameter Name or Unit Information                                                    Note 1                    Note 2           Class <<DataType>>                  Lines 948-953
+950  DP_InfoType                  Container for the description of terms used to express the parameter                  Note 1                    Note 2           Class <<DataType>>                  Lines 951-969
-948  name                         Name of Parameter or Unit (depending on parent)                                       M                         1                CharacterString                     FreeText
+951  name                         Name of the term                                                                      M                         1                CharacterString                     FreeText
-949  type                         Type of Parameter name or Unit name                                                   M                         1                CodeList                            DP_TypeCode
+952  type                         Type of term                                                                          M                         1                CodeList                            DP_TypeCode
+953  usedinDataset                Flag to indicate whether the parameter is used in the dataset                         M                         1                CodeList                            DP_TypeCode
+954  vocabularyTermUrl            URL identifying the term in the vocabulary                                            C                         1                Class                               URL
+955  vocabularyTermDefinitionUrl  URL identifying the definiton in the vocabulary                                       O                         1                Class                               URL
-950  vocabularyListURL            URL of the parameter/unit vocabulary list/service that includes this name             O                         1                Class                               URL
+956  vocabularyListURL            URL of the vocabulary service that provides this term                                 O                         1                Class                               URL
-951  vocabularyListVersion        Version of the parameter/unit vocabulary list/service that includes this name         O                         1                CharacterString                     FreeText
+957  vocabularyListVersion        Version of the vocabulary that this term belongs to                                   O                         1                CharacterString                     FreeText
-952  vocabularyListAuthority      Citation of authority regulating or managing vocabulary list specified at 950         O                         1                Class                               CI_Citation
+958  vocabularyListAuthority      Citation of authority regulating or managing vocabulary specified at 950              O                         1                Class                               CI_Citation
-953  localDefinition              Definition of the parameter/unit name if not available from vocabulary list/service   O                         1                CharacterString                     FreeText
+959  localDefinition              Definition of the term if not available from a vocabulary service                     C                         1                CharacterString                     FreeText
 ===  ===========================  ====================================================================================  ========================  ===============  ==================================  ===============================

 .. include:: ../common_notes.rst